Change Request Policy

 - The term of service is exceeding 5 years

-- There are more than 3 Change Order requests on a Purchase Order
+- There are more than 3 Change requests on a Purchase Order

 - There is a requested change with information relating to Vendor name, address or shipping

-It is important to note that any Change Order for sponsored project funded requests that bring the value of the Purchase Order to a new competitive threshold (see Competitive Sourcing policy), this would require the school/department to meet Uniform Guidance requirements before the Change Order can be reviewed.
+It is important to note that any Change Request for sponsored project funded requests that bring the value of the Purchase Order to a new competitive threshold (see Competitive Sourcing policy), this would require the school/department to meet Uniform Guidance requirements before the Change Request can be reviewed.

 There is an allowable tolerance for the total payment amount to be greater than the total purchase order amount.
 This variance allows for items such as shipping charges and small incidental fees that may not have been anticipated when the purchase order was originally created.
-Above these thresholds, however, a change order is required to increase the value of the original Purchase Order.
-ARC maintains a table of these tolerances.
+Above these thresholds, however, a change request is required to increase the value of the original Purchase Order.
+The CU Marketplace maintains a table of these tolerances.
 When entering a payment, the system will indicate if the payment is within tolerance and processing can continue.
-If the payment is not within tolerance, ARC will not allow payment processing to continue.
+If the payment is not within tolerance, the CU Marketplace will not allow payment processing to continue.
 This tolerance does not apply to, but is not limited to:

 - Leasing